Cherreads

 [PREDATOR'S INSTINCT (Passive - Rank F): Heightened threat awareness in combat.
 Reaction time slightly increased against telegraphed attacks.]

-Will stared at the jagged, flickering ink-wash text for a moment until the burning behind his retinas subsided.
+Will stared at the jagged, flickering ink-wash text until the burning behind his retinas subsided.

 Two points in Dex from one kill.
 And it didn't give me free points to spend.